Perspective | DMX’s ‘X Gon’ Give It to Ya’ gave life to ‘Deadpool’ and the X-Men when they needed it most

 Dark Man X to be exact.

 “X Gon’ Give It to Ya,” the forever-banger released in 2003 from the legendary New York-born rapper Earl Simmons, a.k.a.
-DMX, who passed away last week at the age of 50, was the song chosen to introduce the classically comical Marvel Comics character to the superhero movie-loving world.
+DMX, who died last week at the age of 50, was the song chosen to introduce the classically comical Marvel Comics character to the superhero movie-loving world.

 Never have a song and a superhero been so symbiotic.

-When DMX first arrived on the musical scene, his deep, gravelly, growling flow cast a shadow of darkness and authenticity over the flamboyant, shiny suit rap of the late 90s.
+When DMX first arrived on the musical scene, his deep, gravelly, growling flow cast a shadow of darkness and authenticity over the flamboyant, shiny suit rap of the late ’90s.
 He represented significant change for the art form.
-“X Gon Give it To Ya” did the same for “Deadpool,” letting everyone know they’d yet to see an X-Men movie like this before.
+“X Gon Give it To Ya” did the same for “Deadpool,” letting everyone know they had yet to see an X-Men movie like this before.

-The song was over a decade old by the time it was used in the “Deadpool” trailer (it was also a part of the soundtrack to “Cradle 2 the Grave,” a film DMX starred in), but for what it needed to accomplish, it had been aged to perfection.
+The song was more than a decade old by the time it was used in the “Deadpool” trailer (it was also a part of the soundtrack to “Cradle 2 the Grave,” a film DMX starred in), but for what it needed to accomplish, it had been aged to perfection.

 In the simplest of terms, you couldn’t go wrong with the lyrics.
 “X Gon’ Give It to Ya” was the perfect play on “Deadpool” being a bloody X-Men movie that was nothing like its predecessors.
 Hearing the chorus over and over while watching Reynolds slice and dice his way through bad guys even badder than he is was a chef’s kiss moment.
 You knew it worked the moment you heard the beats and DMX’s voice merge with the clang of Deadpool’s katana blades.